apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mongodb/cluster-management/scale-for-mongodb.md

 ---
-title: Scale for a PostgreSQL cluster
+title: Scale for MongoDB cluster
-description: How to vertically scale a PostgreSQL cluster
+description: How to vertically scale a MongoDB cluster
-keywords: [postgresql, vertical scale]
+keywords: [mongodb, vertical scaling, vertically scale a mongodb cluster]
 sidebar_position: 2
 sidebar_label: Scale
 ---

-import Tabs from '@theme/Tabs';
-import TabItem from '@theme/TabItem';

-# Scale for a PostgreSQL cluster
+# Scale for a MongoDB cluster

-Currently, only vertical scaling for PostgreSQL is supported.
+For MongoDB, vertical scaling is supported.

 ## Vertical scaling